Phog Allen: Basketball

 He coached college basketball for 50 seasons, and compiled a 746–264 record, retiring with the all-time record for most coaching wins in college basketball history at the time.
 During his tenure at Kansas, Allen coached Dutch Lonborg, Adolph Rupp, Ralph Miller and Dean Smith, all future Hall of Fame coaches.
+During the summers of 1930, 1931, and 1932, he directed the prestigious basketball coaching program at Springfield College in Massachusetts, the birthplace of basketball.
+While at Springfield College, Allen developed a close friendship with his assistant, Lee Patton, who later became a legendary basketball coach at West Virginia University.
 He also coached John Bunn, who is a member of the Hall of Fame and did go on to coach at Stanford, but he is honored as a contributor to the game of basketball.

 Additional former players that make up Allen's coaching tree who coached at the collegiate level but are not enshrined in the Hall of Fame include Frosty Cox, George E. Rody, Andrew McDonald, Charlie T. Black, Howard Engleman and his replacement upon retirement Dick Harp.
 Among the Hall of Fame players he coached were Paul Endacott, Bill Johnson, and Clyde Lovellette.
 He also recruited Wilt Chamberlain to Kansas, and even coached former United States Senate Majority Leader Bob Dole.
 Allen Fieldhouse, the basketball arena on the campus of the University of Kansas, is named in his honor.
 A banner that hangs in the rafters of Allen Fieldhouse reads: "Pay heed all who enter, beware of the Phog."
 He was enshrined as part of the inaugural class in the Basketball Hall of Fame in 1959.